Acetonitrile (CH3CN) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 CH3CN lewis’s structure is very interesting to draw as this structure contains one triple bond, four single bonds, and two central atoms.
 There is one lone pair on the nitrogen atom and a total of 7 bonded pairs present in the CH3CN lewis structure.

 Let’s start the construction of its lewis structure step by step-

 Follow some steps for drawing the lewis structure of CH3CN

 1. Count total valence electron in CH3CN

-First, determine the total valence electron in the CH3CN molecule, to do this, look at the periodic group of each atom of CH3CN.
+First, count the valence electron in the CH3CN molecule, to do this, look at the periodic group of each atom of CH3CN.

 The carbon atom belongs to the 14th periodic group, nitrogen to the 15th group, and hydrogen to the 1st periodic group.
 Hence, the valence electron in a carbon atom is 4, in nitrogen, it is 5, and hydrogen has only 1 valence electron in its outermost shell.